hyklux/portfolio-mmoserver-cpp-boost-asio/README.md

 # Introduction
-This is a MMO server framework using C++ Boost Asio library.
+This is a MMO game server using C++ Boost Asio library.

 # Implmentations